 Four and five year old Warriors love the Junior Kindergarten-Kindergarten building.
 Complete with a central common area, kitchen for snacks and JK lunches, and decor to encourage imaginative play and learning, the JK/K building is welcoming to the youngest learners.
 Construction on this building was completed in 1996.

 Williams-Parker Library is divided into two sections, one for Lower School and one for Middle and Upper Schools.
 Lower School students visit the library weekly for book talks, visiting authors, and to check out learning materials.
 Middle and Upper School students use the library for research and as a quiet place to study.
+Two additional outdoor classrooms flank the building.
 The Williams-Parker Library was constructed in 1991.

 Dedicated to William H. Flowers, Jr. in 1991, Flowers Hall is the main administrative hub of campus and also houses the Middle School.
 The Headmaster’s Office, Front Office, and Business Office are found in Flowers Hall, as well as a common area and lockers for each Middle School student.
 Six classrooms, a flex classroom, and other administrative offices also call Flowers Hall home.